 “You aren’t dismissed, Admiral,” Rorc replied, and since my father hadn’t stripped him of his rank yet—a hybrid in a position of power was a first—the Wravukian had to obey his superior.
 “Your assistance will be needed.”

-Once we all sat at the round table, Arana initiated the virtual call.
+Once we were all seated at the round table, Arana initiated the virtual call.

 All the species participating in the Intergalactic Enosis appointed a Senator to represent them and take part in the Committees responsible for different matters and for creating laws and procedures the Enosis members abided by.